 - Presenting Your Proposal and Your Dissertation to Your Committee

-Stephen N. Haynes received his PhD from the University of Colorado, USA in 1971 and is Emeritus Professor of Psychology at the University of Hawai‘i at Mānoa, USA in Clinical Psychology.
-He has served on 14 editorial boards, published over 130 articles and 9 books, and supervised 70 theses and dissertations.
+Stephen N. Haynes received his PhD from the University of Colorado, USA, in 1971 and is Emeritus Professor of Psychology at the University of Hawai‘i at Mānoa, USA.
+He has served on 14 editorial boards, published more than 130 articles and nine books, and supervised 70 theses and dissertations.

 "Students can find the dissertation to be a daunting, anxiety filled process.
 They often feel at sea trying to complete an important task for which they do not have a good road map.
 They are not even sure what are the right questions to ask, let alone what the answers are.
 Faculty are not always helpful, since they often simply assume that the student understands the nature of the task.
 This book will be very useful to students, spelling out implicit assumptions and making the entire dissertation process less opaque and more manageable." – Kenneth Solberg, PhD, Saint Mary’s University of Minnesota, USA